 An arterial blood gas (ABG) test measures oxygen and carbon dioxide levels in your blood.
-It also measures your body’s acid-base (pH) level, which is normally balanced when you are healthy.
+It also measures your body’s acid-base (pH) level, which is usually in balance when you’re healthy.

-You may get this test if you are in the hospital because you have a serious injury or illness.
+You may get this test if you’re in the hospital or if you have a serious injury or illness.

 Every cell in your body needs oxygen to live.
-When you inhale and exhale, your lungs move oxygen into your blood and push carbon dioxide out.
-That process, called gas exchange, gives energy to the body and expels waste.
+When you breathe in (inhale) and breathe out (exhale), your lungs move oxygen into your blood and push carbon dioxide out.
+That process, called gas exchange, gives energy to your body and gets rid of waste.

-But if you have a hard time breathing or an illness that affects your lungs, your doctor may use an arterial blood gas (ABG) test to help check on what’s happening with your lungs and other organs.
+But if you have a hard time breathing or have an illness that affects your lungs, your doctor may use an arterial blood gas (ABG) test to help check what’s happening.

-Your doctor may request an arterial blood gas test to:
+Your doctor may ask for an arterial blood gas test to:

 - Check for severe breathing and lung problems such as asthma, cystic fibrosis, or chronic obstructive pulmonary disease (COPD)